 Organization and tuning of synaptic information processing underlying spatial memory

 How do responses to synaptic input determine neural computations important for navigation?
-How are these mechanisms tuned to information encoded?
-To begin to address these questions we focused on neurons in the medial entorhinal cortex, which are thought to be important for encoding an animal’s location through grid like firing fields.
-We demonstrated that synaptic integration by stellate neurons in layer II is tuned according to the resolution of grid like firing fields (Garden et al., 2008).
-Our data suggests that this tuning is accounted for by a corresponding organization of leak potassium and HCN channels.
-HCN1 channels are likely to be of particular importance because of their dominant role in setting the integrative properties of layer II neurons (Dudman and Nolan, 2009; Nolan et al., 2007).
+Are these mechanisms tuned to information encoded?
+A typical neuron receives synaptic signals from thousands of upstream neurons.
+One of a neuron’s most important functions is to integrate these signals into a single output (Schmidt-Hieber & Nolan, 2017).
+Different neuron types demonstrate remarkable specificity and diversity in integration of synaptic signals, suggesting that the details of synaptic integration are critical to circuit computations and ultimately to behavior.
+Yet, we know very little about the molecular mechanisms that determine these rules, or about how these rules influence behavior or disease.
+We demonstrated that synaptic integration by stellate neurons in layer 2 is tuned according to the resolution of grid like firing fields (Garden et al., 2008).
+Our data suggest that this tuning is accounted for by a corresponding organization of leak potassium and HCN channels.
+HCN1 channels are likely to be of particular importance because of their dominant role in setting the integrative properties of layer 2 neurons (Dudman and Nolan, 2009; Nolan et al., 2007).
 These observations raise many new questions.
 For example, what are the molecular mechanisms that configure responses to synaptic input?
 Is tuning static or is it controlled by activity?
 We are now addressing these questions by combining physiological approaches with computational modeling, molecular and optogenetic tools.

 Dudman, J.T., and Nolan, M.F.
 (2009).
 Stochastically gating ion channels enable patterned spike firing through activity-dependent modulation of spike probability.
 PLoS Comput Biol 5, e1000290.